beejhuff/magento-security-toolkit/signatures-analysis.md

 * **Signature 1:** Privileged users can’t Login into the Magento Admin Panel
-  * **File:** n/a - no file that performed required SQL updates could be located during analysis.
+  * **FILE:** n/a - no file that performed required SQL updates could be located during analysis.
 Attackers appeared to have taken advantage of folder permissions that were not set as per best practices due to a prevoius automated software update that did not compelete properly and left user and group permissions on folders it was updating in an inconsistent state.

   * **Reference:** [http://magento.stackexchange.com/questions/64461/error-logging-in-the-admin-panel-fatal-error-class-magpleasure-filesystem-help](http://magento.stackexchange.com/questions/64461/error-logging-in-the-admin-panel-fatal-error-class-magpleasure-filesystem-help)